I’ve been badgering my friends for months about going snowshoeing.

 At Fahnestock Winter Park

-Fahnestock Winter Park is part of Fahnestock State Park, which functions as a campground and hiking mecca during warmer months.
+Fahnestock Winter Park is part of Fahnestock State Park, which functions as a campground and hiking mecca during warmer months – ideal for day trip hikes from New York City.
 As such, there is no snowboarding or downhill skiing here – instead, during snowy winter months, walking trails are groomed and transformed into snowshoeing and cross country skiing trails.

 Fahnestock has 2 dedicated snowshoeing trails.
 With zero snowshoeing experience to our names, we opted to try the easier trail first.
 Perhaps the conditions were ideal, but I found it to be exceptionally easy – like, bunny trail easy.
 That didn’t stop me from enjoying the experience, though – we didn’t see anyone else on the trail, and it was just so peaceful and calm out there.
 At times the trail had us crossing the street, or led to views of parking lots below, a quick reminder that we weren’t too deep in the wilderness.